zarf-dev/zarf/docs/what-is-zarf.md

 ### (3) - Zarf publishes your package

-Once your package has landed, depending on what you've built into it, there are a couple of ways for Zarf to expose package contents.
+Once your package has landed, depending on what you've built into it, there are a couple of ways for the Zarf cluster to expose package contents:

-In the first scenario, your package consists of a single application (plus dependencies) and you configure the Zarf cluster to _serve your application directly to end users_.
+In the simplest usage scenario, your package consists of a single application (plus dependencies) and you configure the Zarf cluster to _serve your application directly to end users_.
 This mode of operation is called "Appliance Mode"&mdash; because it's small & self-contained like a kitchen appliance&mdash;and it is intended for use in environments where you want to run k8s-native tooling but need to keep a small footprint (i.e. single-purpose / constrained / "edge" environments).

 Find out more about what direct user service looks like in the "[Appliance Mode](#appliance-mode)" section.

-In the second scenario, your package consists of updates for many apps / systems and you configure the Zarf cluster to _propagate updates to downstream systems_ rather than to serve users directly.
-This mode of operation is called "Utility Cluster Mode"&mdash;as it's main job is to _add utility_ to other clusters&mdash;and it is intended for use in places where you want to run independent, full-service production environments (your own [Big Bang](https://github.com/DoD-Platform-One/big-bang) cluster, perhaps?) but you need help tracking, caching & disseminating system / dependency updates.
+In the standard, more complex usage scenario, your package consists of updates for many apps / systems and you configure the Zarf cluster to _propagate updates to downstream systems_ rather than to serve users directly.
+This mode of operation is called "Utility Mode"&mdash;as it's main job is to _add utility_ to other clusters&mdash;and it is intended for use in places where you want to run independent, full-service production environments (your own [Big Bang](https://github.com/DoD-Platform-One/big-bang) cluster, perhaps?) but you need help tracking, caching & disseminating system / dependency updates.

-Find out more about what downstream cluster service looks like in the "[Utility Cluster Mode](#utility-cluster-mode)" section.
+Find out more about what downstream cluster service looks like in the "[Utility Mode](#utility-mode)" section.

 &nbsp;